Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 Using e-Commerce data to predict customer behaviour has become increasingly important.
 As consumers continue to evolve, so too must the retailers that cater to them.

-Predictive analytics combines behavioural data, transactional data, and contextual information to help retailers determine customer needs, when customers require a service, and how best to deliver that service.
+Predictive analytics combines behavioural, transactional, and contextual data to help retailers determine customer needs, when customers require service, and how best to deliver it.

-The predictive value of predictive analytics can drive increased conversion rates, lifetime customer value, and sales growth for retailers that incorporate it into their marketing strategies, personalization techniques, pricing models, and operations.
+The predictive value of predictive analytics can drive higher conversion rates, lifetime customer value, and sales growth for retailers that incorporate it into their marketing strategies, personalization techniques, pricing models, and operations.

-By applying predictive insights in a data-driven model to produce actionable outcomes, e-Commerce retailers are now better equipped than ever to respond to the growing demands of an increasingly demanding consumer base.
+By applying predictive insights within a data-driven model to generate actionable outcomes, e-Commerce retailers are better equipped than ever to respond to the growing demands of an increasingly demanding consumer base.

 Frequently Asked Questions About Predictive E-commerce Analytics